shee0060/ecommerce-pattern-library/README.md

     The accent colour is lavender.
 Use this colour on lists and for very small details.
 ---

-Atlas Explorations offers the vacation of your wildest dreams.
+Orion Explorations offers the vacation of your wildest dreams.
 Visit countless locations around our solar system on a space ship built for entertainment and relaxation.
 Stay on the ship and enjoy the views or participate in thrilling excursions like nothing you've seen before.